Our core business and area of expertise is the passivation of stainless steel.

 It is essential that your stainless steel systems and equipment are correctly cleaned and passivated before going into service.
 The cost of pre-commissioning passivation is much less than the costs associated with replacing corroded parts or failed product batches should the system be put into service without carrying it out.
 Routine cleaning and re-passivation should also be a part of your planned preventative maintenance.

-Frequency will vary depending upon the use and design, but needless-to-say, high-purity water systems in particular are corrosive and over time, will tarnish.
+Frequency will vary depending upon the use and design, but high-purity water systems in particular are corrosive and over time, will tarnish.
 A scheduled passivation process will keep the system in optimal condition and prevent (harder to resolve) issues such as rouging from developing.